ultimaterpa/urpameasure/README.md

 `measure_login()` decorator has three optional keyword argumensts:
 - error_status - defaults to urpameasure.ERROR (status to be displayed if login value is 0)
 - success_status - defaults to urpameasure.SUCCESS (status to be displayed if login value is 100)
-- default_status - defaults to urpameasure.NONE (status to be displayed if login value isn't 0 or 100) - can be used for clear state (i.e. robot is running but did not attempt login yet) # TODO nope! fce measure_login nemuze posilat jiny hodnoty nez 0 nebo 100, clear state se musi pres default_value

 ### Class Sydesk